 Lecturer in Law

 Natalie is a Lecturer in Law (Education and Research).
 She joined Exeter Law School in January 2021 and currently teaches Employment, Tort and Constitutional & Administrative Law.

-Natalie is completing her PhD at University College London (UCL).
-Her doctoral research analyses the legal position of domestic workers and their frequent exclusion from protective labour law legislation and critiques this exclusion on the basis of human rights standards.
-It includes case studies on Chile and the UK with empirical work in each.
+Natalie recently completed her PhD at University College London (UCL).
+Her doctoral research analyses the legal position of domestic workers and their frequent exclusion from protective labour law legislation, criticising this exclusion on the basis of human rights standards.
+Her PhD includes case studies on Chile and the UK with empirical work in each.

 Prior to joining Exeter, Natalie was a Teaching Fellow at UCL from 2018 to 2020, teaching Tort and Employment Law.
 In 2020 Natalie convened a course on Labour Law and Human Rights at Queen Mary University of London.